StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 could equally well corrupt packets or discard them entirely.
-Thus, trusting ECN information from these devices does not increase security concerns, since these devices could already perform more malicious actions anyway.
+Thus, trusting ECN information from these devices does not increase security concerns, since these devices could already perform more damaging actions anyway.
 The sender already trusts the receiver to generate accurate acknowledgement packets, so also trusting it to report ECN information back to the sender does not increase the security risk.